RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Thrilled_at_Trump_Chaos_as_Entertainment.md

 "He’s trolling the shit out of Trump, I love it."

 People are adopting Kremlin information warfare and behaving like Russia in year 2011, people love it!
-Insincere trolling, ["Operaion Matthew 4:19" that started in November 2012 by billionaires working togeether, Trump and Putin](../../Operation_Matthew_4_19_on_monday_2024-03-31.md) - people love it!
+Insincere trolling, ["Operation Matthew 4:19" that started in November 2012 by billionaires working together, Trump and Putin](../../Operation_Matthew_4_19_on_monday_2024-03-31.md) - people love it!
 Americans eat this shit up and love it.
 "He’s trolling the shit out of Trump, I love it." == *He’s ***trolling the shit out of social media addiction society***, I love it.*

 &nbsp;